Band of the Guard of the Serbian Armed Forces

 The Band of the Guard of the Serbian Armed Forces (Репрезентативни оркестар Гарде Војске Србије) is the official representative military band of the Guard of the Serbian Armed Forces and the Serbian Armed Forces in general.
-It provides musical support to the President of Serbia and the Serbian General Staff.
+It provides musical support to the President of the Republic and the Serbian General Staff.

 History

 The first military band in Serbia was founded in 1831 by decree of Prince Miloš Obrenović under the title of Knjaževsko–Serbska Banda.
 The chief of the band was bandmaster Josip Slezinger who was sent to Kragujevac by prince's brother Jevrem.
-Dressed in ornate uniforms, the bands performed during plays in the Prince's Thetare.
+Dressed in ornate uniforms, the bands performed during plays in the Prince's Theatre.
 During that period many Serbian newspapers published articles in which they compared the band with the most experienced of Europe, including the French Republican Guard Band and the Band of the Grenadier Guards.
 In 1899, Serbian composer, conductor, and pedagogue Stanislav Binički began collaborating with the Belgrade Military Band and at the beginning of the 20th century, he founded the Royal Guard Band on the basis of the Prince's Band, being the only professional band at that time in the country.
 During his time with the band, he introduced its members to a more classical repertoire with pieces such as Franz Schubert's 8th Symphony and Antonín Dvořák's Slavonic Dances.

 In 1945, the band was re-founded by order of Marshal Josip Broz Tito as the Band of the Guard of the Yugoslav People's Army.
 It continued the tradition pioneered by partisan bands in popularizing songs and music from the National Liberation War and became a cultural institution that developed a wide artistic culture throughout the Yugoslav People's Army.
 The task of the band at the time was to perform protocol duties at the highest of bodies in the Socialist Federal Republic of Yugoslavia on behalf of the JNA.
 With the break-up of Yugoslavia, the Guard Orchestra remained within its scope of work.
 Protocol tasks at the highest state level, representation of the Republic of Serbia and the Serbian Armed Forces both at home and abroad have remained the band's primary responsibility.